 - The school will then notify parents with a decision regarding acceptance.
 If accepted for admission, the Request for Records Form will be sent to the previous school attended for official records.
 When a student is accepted for admission, the student’s official records and the tuition plan agreement are required to complete the admission process.

-- Presently enrolled Providence students seeking re-enrollment, as well as children of active First Presbyterian Church members, First Presbyterian K-5 students, and siblings of currently enrolled PCS students will be given strong admissions consideration; however, a philosophical and academic fit for classical and Christ-centered education is necessary to be considered for admission.
+- Presently enrolled Providence students, their siblings, seeking re-enrollment, as well as children of active First Presbyterian Church members and First Presbyterian K-5 students will be given strong admissions consideration; however, a philosophical and academic fit for classical and Christ-centered education is necessary to be considered for admission.
 These applicants, along with all other applicants, will be reviewed by the admissions committee.

 - Families will be notified as to whether a student has been approved for admission, denied admission, or placed in the waiting pool for consideration when an opening becomes available.